kalzaf50/integrating-reality-game/README.md

 ## Instructions

+1. Clone the repository.
-1. Install dependencies `pip install -r requirements.txt`
+2. Install dependencies `pip install -r requirements.txt`.
-2. Run `python hand_detection.py`
+3. Run `python hand_detection.py`.
-3. Make sure your webcam is on and your hand is visible.
+4. Make sure your webcam is on and your hand is visible.
-4. Open Godot and open the Godot project in the `godot` folder.
+5. Open Godot and open the Godot project in the `godot` folder.
-5. Follow the in-game tutorial for guidance.
+6. Follow the in-game tutorial for guidance.
-6. Enjoy!
+7. Enjoy!